Slant Picking

 Let's examine a couple of stills from the slant picking primer:

-Then he gets the pick stuck way down between the strings, and I mean way, way down in between the strings.
+Beyond the weak grip, he gets the pick stuck way down between the strings, and I mean way, way down in between the strings.
 In the slanting primer what you see below is described as "representative" of the amount of pick that is to be sacrificed to the spirit of inefficiency.

-We've cracked the code alright but with yet another problem: laying the pick on its side then slouching over the hill into another ravine that we'll have to climb out of over and over and over.
+To solve this double whammy we're going to introduce a third, unnecessary element: laying the pick on its side then slouching over the hill into another ravine that we'll have to climb out of over and over and over.

 1. The fluffer plectrum grip (the actual root of the problem);